yastij/enhancements/keps/sig-storage/2268-non-graceful-shutdown/README.md

 ## Summary

-In case of an instance being shutdown (i.e. not running) the control plane doesn't make the right assumptions to enable stateful workload to fail-over, This KEP introduces a flow to do so.
+In case of a node being shutdown (i.e. not running) the control plane doesn't make the right assumptions to enable stateful workload to fail-over.
+This KEP introduces a flow to do so.

 This KEP is part of collection of KEPs that intends to enhance stateful workload management on top of Kubernetes.

 ## Motivation

-Today kubernetes doesn't enable providers that are able to safely detach (i.e. only detach when volumes aren't being written to) to do so.
+Today kubernetes doesn't enable storage providers that are able to safely detach volumes (i.e. only detach when volumes aren't being written to) to do so.
 This proposal aims to introduce a new CSI capability that if advertised would trigger volume detach if a node is partitioned from the control plane.

 ### Goals

-* Increase the availability of stateful workloads
+* Increase the availability of stateful workloads.
-* Automate self-healing for stateful workloads
+* Automate self-healing for stateful workloads.
+* This proposal only target CSI volumes.

 ### Non-Goals

-* Implement in-cluster logic to handle node/control plane partitioning
+* Implement in-cluster logic to handle node/control plane partitioning.
-* enable detach for all the storage providers
+* Enable detach for all the storage providers.
+* Existing in-tree volumes are not targeted by this proposal.

 ## Proposal

 User stories:

-* As a cluster administrator I want my stateful workload to failover in case of a node is partitioned without any intervention when it's safe to do so
+* As a cluster administrator I want my stateful workload to failover in case a node is partitioned from the control plane without any intervention when it's safe to do so.

-* As a developer I would like to rely on a self-healing platform for my stateful workloads
+* As a developer I would like to rely on a self-healing platform for my stateful workloads.

-This KEP plans to introduce the following CSI capabilities.
+This KEP plans to introduce the following CSI capabilities as described in this [PR](https://github.com/container-storage-interface/spec/pull/477).

-* In the [CSI spec](https://github.com/container-storage-interface/spec/blob/master/spec.md), introduce `UNPUBLISH_FENCE` controller service capablity and `FORCE_UNPUBLISH` node service capability.
+* In the [CSI spec](https://github.com/container-storage-interface/spec/blob/master/spec.md), introduce `UNPUBLISH_FENCE` controller service capability and `FORCE_UNPUBLISH` node service capability.
+  * The `UNPUBLISH_FENCE` controller service capability indicates that the SP supports ControllerUnpublishVolume.fence field.
+  * The `FORCE_UNPUBLISH` node service capability indicates that the SP supports the NodeUnpublishVolume.force field.
+It also indicates that the SP supports the NodeUnstageVolume.force field if it also has the STAGE_UNSTAGE_VOLUME node service capability.

 * In the [CSIDriverSpec](https://github.com/kubernetes/kubernetes/blob/v1.20.2/pkg/apis/storage/types.go#L266), add a `SafeDetach` boolean to indicate if it is safe to detach.